MathieuMorel62/holbertonschool-validation/module3_task0/README.md

 - NPM v7+ with NodeJS v14.*
 - Python3

+## Workflow

+We use GitHub Actions for our Continuous Integration (CI) workflow.
+The workflow, named `module3_task0`, is defined in the file `.github/workflows/module3_task0.yml`.

+This workflow is triggered each time there is new code pushed on the repository and once per day.
+It runs on a virtual machine with Ubuntu 22.04.

+The workflow performs the following steps:

+1. Clone the repository
+2. Execute the command `make help` to validate that the Makefile is present and implements the `help` target.

+A symbolic link named `github-workflow.yml` at the root of the project points to the workflow file.

 ## Usage

 To build and run the application, use the following commands: